 You will take regular courses with local students at this institution.
 Course registration takes place during your on-site orientation period, so enrollment in particular courses cannot be guaranteed in advance of arrival.
 You may enroll in any courses for which space is available and for which you meet the host institution's requirements or prerequisites.
 You must take what the host institution considers to be a full-time load (generally, the equivalent of 12-15 Penn State credits).
-2 PSU credits = 3 ANU.
+2 PSU credits = 3 Australian National University credits.

 Housing and Meals

 You will live in a residential college, where you will be responsible for providing your own meals.